SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker.md

 - **Docker Event log location**.
 Enter the path of the JSON file generated through the command in the prerequisite section.
 - **Endpoint**.
 Address to reach the desired Docker daemon (default: `unix:///var/run/docker.sock`).
 - **Excluded Image List**.
 A list of strings, [regexes](https://golang.org/pkg/regexp/), or [globs](https://github.com/gobwas/glob) whose referent container image names will not be among the queried containers for scrapping metrics.
 Learn more about [*excluded_images*](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md#configuration).
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
-By default sumo tags `_sourceCategory` with the value otel/docker.
+By default, Sumo Logic tags `_sourceCategory` with the value otel/docker.

 import OtelLogAdvanceOption from '../../../../reuse/apps/opentelemetry/logs-advance-option-otel.md';